 - All students, faculty and staff: Orientation training on individual responsibilities during emergencies to include local sources of information and guidance.

-TEMA field representatives are assigned by the Chancellor or Vice President to act as the primary contact to the system emergency services coordinator.
-These representatives are responsible for the local execution of system emergency management policy and become the primary point of contact for the university ESC during emergencies.
+Emergency representatives are responsible for the local execution of system emergency management policy and become the primary point of contact for the university ESC during emergencies.
 Sample assignment letters are available through the UT ESC.

 WEBEOC is a web based software program used to communicate during emergencies.